Vlasov-Fokker-Planck equation: stochastic stability of resonances and unstable manifold expansion: Introduction

 \section{Introduction}

 Vlasov equation describes the behavior of a system of particles when the force felt by each particle is dominated by the mean-field created by all the others, while collisions are negligible.
-It plays of course a fondamental role in plasma physics and astrophysics, but also appears in many others fields, such as free electron lasers~\cite{Bonifacio}, non linear optics~\cite{Picozzi_review}, sound propagation in bubbly fluids \cite{Smereka}$\ldots$ Vlasov equation does not possess any mechanism driving the dynamics towards thermal equilibrium, as it neglects collisional effects, as well as noise and friction.
-This induces a range of unusual behaviors: among those, we will be particularly interested in the peculiar bifurcations close to a weakly unstable stationary state, see \cite{DelCastilloNegrete}, and \cite{Balmforth_review} for a recent review.\\
+It plays a fundamental role in plasma physics and astrophysics, but also appears in many others fields.

+Vlasov equation does not possess any mechanism driving the dynamics towards thermal equilibrium, as it neglects collisional effects, as well as noise and friction.
+This induces a range of unusual behaviors: among those, we will be particularly interested in i) Landau damping, which denotes the decay of the mean-field force driven by a \emph{resonance}, or Landau pole, close to a stable stationary state \cite{Landau46}; ii) the trapping scaling \cite{ONeil}, according to which the growth of a weakly unstable mode saturates at an amplitude $O(\Re(\lambda)^2)$, where $\lambda$ is the weakly unstable eigenvalue.
+This latter phenomenon is closely related to a resonant interaction between the growing modes and some particles, driving the appearance of a critical layer.

-While the collisionless hypothesis may be a very good approximation for the time scale considered, some kind of relaxation mechanism is usually present, even if small.
-For plasmas \cite{LandauLifchitz} and self gravitating systems \cite{BinneyTremaine}, collisionnal effects provide this relaxation mechanism; for cold atoms in a magneto-optical trap, there is a rather strong friction and velocity diffusion \cite{Verkerk}; the dynamics of cold atoms in a cavity, although conservative in a first approximation, do contain friction and dissipation terms~\cite{Morigi}.
-It is then natural to investigate the effect of a small relaxation mechanism on the specificities of the Vlasov dynamics.
-This is not a new endeavor: indeed only a few years after the prediction of Landau damping, Lenard and Bernstein have studied how a small velocity diffusion \cite{Lenard}, modeled by a Fokker-Planck operator, would affect Landau's linear analysis.
-Their work has been since then complemented by many others: see \cite{Short,Ng_prl} in the context of plasma physics, or \cite{Chavanis} for more general potentials.
-These studies all deal with the linearized Vlasov equation.
-In this paper, keeping the Fokker-Planck modeling for the relaxation mechanism, we address the question of the non linear dynamics close to a weakly unstable homogeneous stationary state.
+While the collisionless hypothesis is in many cases a very good approximation, some kind of relaxation mechanism is usually present, even if small.
+For plasmas \cite{LandauLifshitz} and self gravitating systems \cite{BinneyTremaine}, discreteness -usually called "collisional"- effects provide this relaxation mechanism; for cold atoms in a magneto-optical trap, there is a rather strong friction and velocity diffusion \cite{Verkerk}; the dynamics of cold atoms in a cavity, although conservative in a first approximation, do contain friction and dissipation terms~\cite{Morigi}.
+It is then natural to investigate the effect of a small relaxation mechanism on the specificities of Vlasov dynamics.
+We note that there has been a very recent and intense interest in the mathematical literature for the Vlasov-Fokker-Planck equation in the small dissipation limit. \cite{Tristani} proves a damping result for the linearized Vlasov-Poisson-Fokker-Planck, uniformly in the small dissipation parameter; \cite{Bedrossian} upgrades this to a non linear result; \cite{Herda} explores the interplay between dissipation and strength of interaction, in various regimes.